What is Direct Store Delivery (DSD) distribution? Pt. 1 of 2

 There are a number of ways that you can get your food or beverage product into your ideal stores.
 The supply chain is no longer a strict one-way system.
-In fact, there are benefits to reimagining it.
+In fact, there are quite a few benefits to reimagining it.

-Direct store delivery (DSD) is one way that works particularly well for consumer packaged goods (CPG) selling to grocery stores.
+The direct store delivery (DSD) model is one way that works particularly well for consumer packaged goods (CPG) selling to grocery stores, especially fast-moving products like bread, dairy, or beverages.

 Retailers no longer need to worry about the logistics of getting manufacturers’ products into stores.
 The brand’s own distributor can take care of it all - right up to stocking the shelves.

-Direct store delivery does pretty much what it says on the tin.
-It bypasses the retailer’s distribution center, and delivers your brand’s goods directly to the store.
+Direct store delivery is a somewhat self-explanatory term.
+DSD bypasses the retailer’s distribution center and delivers a brand’s goods directly to the store.

 Other scenarios where DSD can be a huge help: